Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 Related Article: How to Forget a WiFi Network on Mac (Ventura) – 4 Steps

-On some older MacBooks, the USB and Wi-Fi modules are close together.
-When your computer is plugged into a USB or other external device, it may interfere with the Wi-Fi module's signal, causing the Wi-Fi connection to fail.
-All you need to do is unplug the external devices.
+In some older MacBooks, the USB and Wi-Fi modules are closely situated.
+When your computer is connected to a USB or other external device, it might interfere with the Wi-Fi module's signal, causing connectivity issues.
+Simply disconnect the external devices.

 Update DHCP Lease

-- Choose Apple Menu > System Settings > Network.
+- Click the Apple Menu > System Settings > Wi-Fi.

 - Click a network service on the right, click Details, then click TCP/IP.